MSAdministrator/slack-url-utils/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+In order to use the `submitiocs` slash command you need to enter your AlienVault OTX API Token in the [config.yml](config.yml) file.

 #### Python Requirements on Ubuntu